xia-lab/MetaboAnalystR/README.md

 ## Usage

+A user manual is now available [here](https://github.com/xia-lab/MetaboAnalystR/blob/master/MetaboAnalystR-manual.pdf).
 For detailed tutorials on how to use MetaboAnalystR, please refer to the R package vignettes.

 Within R:
 ```R